Kevin Hern gets votes for House speaker on third day of fight in D.C.

 People are also reading…

-To a World reporter saying, “That doesn’t sound like a ‘no,’” Hern’s communications director said, “You are not wrong.”
+To a World reporter’s response that “that doesn’t sound like a ‘no,’” Hern’s communications director said, “You are not wrong.”

 For the past several congresses and the proposed rules for the 118th Congress, amendments have had to go through the Rules Committee to get a vote on the floor.

-Brecheen maintains that procedure leads to omnibus spending packages like the one passed at the end of December, and which he says contributes to unsustainable deficits.
+Brecheen maintains that the procedure leads to omnibus spending packages like the one passed at the end of December, which he says contributes to unsustainable deficits.

-Reportedly, Cole has been acting as an intermediary in trying to work out a deal that will get the 17 votes — either for him or not voting — to win the speakership.
+Reportedly, Cole has been acting as an intermediary in trying to work out a deal that will get the votes needed for McCarthy to win the speakership.

-A request for comment from Cole on Thursday had not been answered through mid-afternoon.
+A request for comment from Cole on Thursday had not been answered by press time.

-Brecheen, speaking before before his vote for Hern on Thursday, did not answer directly when asked if his position was causing conflicts with Oklahoma’s other four House members, all of whom have voted for McCarthy.
+Brecheen, speaking before his first vote for Hern on Thursday, did not answer directly when asked whether his position was causing conflicts with Oklahoma’s other four House members, all of whom have voted for McCarthy.

 “As long as the motives of the people involved are pure, we can find a solution.
 I appreciation the others in the delegation,” said Brecheen, who voted for Hern on the eighth and ninth ballots for speaker.

-Fifth District Congresswoman Stephanie Bice, who voted for McMarthy again Thursday, said Wednesday on "Meet the Press" she plans to stick with him for the long haul.
+Fifth District Congresswoman Stephanie Bice, who voted for McCarthy again Thursday, said Wednesday on “Meet the Press” that she plans to stick with him for the long haul.

 “At the end of the day, we believe Kevin McCarthy is best prepared to lead this conference in the 118th (Congress), and we’re prepared to stay here as long as it takes,” Bice said.

+Hern received seven votes, including from Florida Rep. Matt Gaetz, in the 10th ballot.

-The late Carl Albert, a Democrat, is the only Oklahoma to serve as U.S. Speaker of the House.
+The late Carl Albert, a Democrat, is the only Oklahoma to have served as U.S. speaker of the House.
 He served from 1971 to 1977.